HabeebOpe/HabeebOpe/README.md

 - 👋 Hi, I’m @HabeebOpe
 - 👀 I’m interested in web design/development
-- 🌱 I’m currently learning the web development and still on JavaScript
+- 🌱 I’m currently learning the web development and still on PHP
-- 💞️ I’m looking to collaborate on a team
+- 💞️ I’m looking to collaborate on a team contribute publicly
-- 📫 How to reach me @habeebullahope or my Gmail habeebullahokunlola@gmail.com
+- 📫 How to reach me @habeebullahope or my mail @habeebullahokunlola@gmail.com

 <!---
 HabeebOpe/HabeebOpe is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.